 - Shop and bank safely online at websites that use encryption and secure pages for your information

+- Be vigilant.
 Stay on top of all the little details – this can make a big difference!

 - Get a copy of your credit report once a year.
 By checking this information, you can spot debts that aren’t yours and see who has been asking about you